Qihao Weng: Career

+He pioneered the development of novel models and methods to derive consistent biophysical parameters (including land surface temperature, vegetation index, impervious surfaces, and land use and land cover maps) from temporally irregularly-distributed satellite images, by fusing the strengths of polar-orbiting and geostationary satellites, and utilizing nighttime light imaging technology.
+These parameters are then used to explore long-term urbanization processes, environmental impacts of urbanization, and human-environment interactions in different geographical settings and stages from a local to a global scope.

 His 2004 paper, Estimation of land surface temperature–vegetation abundance relationship for urban heat island studies, developed a methodology for estimating land surface temperature with satellite-derived measures of vegetation that has become a core technique for those investigating urban climates.
 Weng's seminal research on urban heat islands, landscape effects on land surface temperature, and urbanization processes opened a critical new frontier towards understanding and measuring novel environmental risks in rapidly growing urban regions.
-His research has also demonstrated that urban sprawl and warming are not an isolated phenomenon, but instead are coupled with other risk factors, such as infectious disease.
+His research has also demonstrated that urban sprawl and warming are not an isolated phenomenon, but instead are coupled with other risk factors, such as infectious diseases.

+Urban environments pose theoretical and technical challenges for many types of climate observations.
+For remote sensing methods to realize their potential as a tool to improve our ability to monitor these environments in a regular and routine manner requires detailed understanding of urban surface-atmosphere interactions, coupled with methods development.
+Weng's research has helped to bridge this gap between urban climate science and urban remote sensing.
+His work has incorporated atmospheric numerical modeling in urban thermal analysis, modeled anthropogenic heat flux using remote sensing, and incorporated dual and triple-source energy balance models to extract the fundamental surface energy balance fluxes that drive atmospheric processes in urban environments.
+These are the types of techniques required to develop a remote-sensing based approach that can provide better outputs to address the important themes of climate, health, energy use, hydrology and hazards assessments in urban areas.